OlaQla/RedWine/README.md

 - Roboto font used throughout the website for paragraphs font-family: 'Roboto', sans-serif;
 - Exo font used throughout the website for headings font-family: 'Exo', sans-serif;

- The main purposes of this website is learning how to implement interactive frontend components with javascript and jQuery while extending my styling skills with SCSS, so every section is built around one or many interactive components and all styles in CSS files are generated from SCSS file that I implemented all in responsive fashion.

 ## Static components:

 ### _Main menu_